10570708/RapidNewsReportWebApp/Docs/setup.md

 - In the Package Manager Console run the commands:
     *(wait for the build to complete after each command)*

 1. `Add-Migration InitialCreate`

-    Output:
+ *Expected Output:*

-    `Build started...`
+ `Build started...`  followed by
  `Build succeeded`

 2. `Update-Database`

-   Output:

-    `Build started...`
+ *Expected Output:*

-    `Build succeeded`
+ `Build started...` followed by  `Build succeeded`

-**The package dependencies shuld be managed automatically, but if not, use NuGet Package Manager to install them.
+**The package dependencies should be managed automatically, but if not, use NuGet Package Manager to install them.
 The list of required NuGet Packages is: **

 ![NuGet](images/NuGet.jpg)

 ## Run the Application

-- The application can now ne run, however there are configuration settings to consider before doing so.
+- The application can now be run, however there are configuration settings to consider before doing so.

 	[Configuration setting & pre-requisites](config.md)